What does a Journeyman Electrician do?

 - Minimum of 3-5 years of experience in electrical work.

-- Strong knowledge of electrical systems, wiring, and circuitry.
+- Strong knowledge of electrical systems and components.

 - Proficiency in using hand and power tools, as well as diagnostic equipment.